-Complete Colour schemes can be loaded using the Load Colours option from the Setup menu.
+Complete Colour schemes can be loaded using the Load Colours from the Colours dialog, the Load Colours option from the Setup menu and from the Colour Files Bar.

 All files listed have been found in the search path setup in the Setup, folders option.